NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

 be managed like any other Cinder volume.
 The operation will also rename the volume to a name appropriate to the particular Cinder driver in use.
-The imported storage object could be a file, LUN, or a volume depending on the protocol (iSCSI/FC/NFS) and driver (Data ONTAP operating in 7-mode, clustered Data ONTAP, or E-Series) in use.
+The imported storage object could be a file, LUN, or a volume depending on the protocol (iSCSI/FC/NFS) and driver (ONTAP operating in 7-mode, ONTAP, or E-Series) in use.
 This feature is useful in migration scenarios where virtual machines or other data need to be managed by Cinder; refer to the section called ":ref:`cinder-manage`" for an example of the ``cinder manage`` command.